By using our website, you agree to our use of cookies (Visit our privacy policy).

 You’ll learn something new every time you try out for a new job, and you’ll also build your confidence as you work with more clients.

-Getting jobs as a voice actor often takes time, so keep working at it even if you don’t hear back from the prospective client or the casting director requesting the audition.
+Getting jobs as a voice actor takes time, so keep working at it even if you don’t hear back.

 2. Focus on the Right Projects

-While auditioning is good practice on its own, you shouldn’t waste time or effort on jobs that don’t fit your skill set.
+While auditioning is good practice on its own, you shouldn’t waste time or effort on jobs that don’t match your skill set.

 3. Read a Small Part of the Script